The New England Conservatory of Music — Admission Snapshot 2026

 The New England Conservatory of Music Profile

-Does a degree from The New England Conservatory of Music Worth It?
+Is a The New England Conservatory of Music Degree Worth It?

 At The New England Conservatory of Music, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist The New England Conservatory of Music as your choice in the form.

-How much a The New England Conservatory of Music Graduate make?
+How much does a The New England Conservatory of Music Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 34483.
-An average The New England Conservatory of Music graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $34,483.
+An average The New England Conservatory of Music graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Bachelor Degree Programs